-The business case for Sudokkho proposed using payment for results (P4R) to incenvitise the PTPs to actively assist the graduates finding employment or self-employment.
+The business case for Sudokkho proposed using payment for results (P4R) to incentivise the PTPs to actively assist the graduates finding employment or self-employment.
 In the Bangladesh training market, which has been flooded with donor-driven, subsidised skills development programmes, it was very difficult to implement the P4R system due to the high risk of fraud.
 While PTPs showed interest in job placements where they benefitted financially, many did not have the required capacity or systems in place to secure genuine job opportunities for their graduates.
 Instead, there was temptation to produce fake certificates in order to secure high results payment.
 In order to reduce the risk of fraud, Sudokkho had to put in place resource-intensive monitoring systems and administration and dropped the idea of financially incentivising PTPs for job placement services.

 Establishing effective linkages and partnerships between PTPs and RMG factories has proven more difficult than anticipated, mainly due to lack of knowledge on both sides of each other’s business model and a reluctance on the part of the factories to enter into binding agreements.
 While there are problems with the ability of the PTPs to deliver the quality of graduates required, due to a number of shortcomings in equipment, facilities and trainer capacity, one of the key limiting factors proved to be the misalignment of graduation and recruitment periods for the factories.
 Sudokkho learned that it could improve the employment ratio for the PTP graduates if the graduation would be aligned with the narrow time gap for recruitment by the factories.
 This will require more flexibility in the course planning by the PTPs.

 Sudokkho was successful in convincing training providers of the benefits of obtaining formal registration as RTOs.
-It is possible for donor programmes to support GoB and BTEB market the revised quality assurance system and articulate the benefits of the system to the PTPs.
+It is possible for donor programmes to support GoB and BTEB to market the revised quality assurance system and articulate the benefits of the system to the PTPs.

 An independent impact review undertaken by John Winter found the following key verifiable messages to employers.
 The Sudokkho IBT model is:

 Sudokkho demonstrated that industry-led, workplace-based training could offer business benefits to employers and allows them to flexibly meet the requirements of their production floor.
 Factories were often already investing in training, but not very cost-effectively.
-Aspects of this model might be replicable in other formal manufacturing sectors and Economic Zones seeking investment and with job creation objectives.
+Aspects of this model might be replicable in other formal manufacturing sectors and economic zones seeking investment and with job creation objectives.